WNBA Star Brittney Griner Released From Russian Captivity in Prisoner Swap - E! Online

 After months of heartache, Brittney Griner is officially free.

-The WNBA star has been released after 294 days in Russian captivity, a senior administration official announced on Dec.
-8. Griner—who was found guilty on drug charges by a Russian court and sentenced to 9 years in prison in August—was traded for Russian arms dealer Viktor Bout, who was 11 years into a 25 year sentence.
+The WNBA star has been released after 294 days in Russian custody, a senior White House official announced on Dec.
+8. Griner—who was found guilty on drug charges by a Russian court and sentenced to 9 years in prison in August—was traded for Russian arms dealer Viktor Bout, who was 11 years into a 25-year sentence.

 Per the official, President Joe Biden signed off on the trade, which took place in the UAE.
-American businessman Paul Whelan was not included in the deal.
+American businessman Paul Whelan, who has been detained in Russia since 2018, was not included in the deal.

 "Moments ago I spoke to Brittney Griner," the president tweeted Dec.
-8 alongside photos of Brittney's wife Cherelle Griner and Vice President Kamala Harris at the White House.
+8 alongside photos with Brittney's wife, Cherelle Griner,and Vice President Kamala Harris at the White House.
 "She is safe.
 She is on a plane.
 She is on her way home."

-This news comes nearly a year after the Phoenix Mercury center, who plays for a Russian team during the off-season, was arrested at Moscow's Sheremetyevo International Airport for allegedly possessing vape cartridges that contained cannabis oil in her luggage.
+This news comes nearly a year after the Phoenix Mercury center, who plays for a Russian team during the off-season, was arrested at Moscow's Sheremetyevo International Airport in February for allegedly possessing vape cartridges that contained cannabis oil in her luggage.

 She was later charged with smuggling of narcotic drugs, psychotropic substances, their precursors or analogues, and with illegal acquisition, storage, transportation, manufacture, processing of narcotic drugs, psychotropic substances or their analogues.
 During her trial on July 7, Brittney pled guilty to all of the charges but said that she did not act deliberately.